 If you'd like to enable smart notifications by default, or to change the Slack channel used for smart notifications, you can do so on the tracking settings page of the Mixmax Dashboard:

 You can check the box next to 'Smart email notifications' or 'Smart Slack notifications' to turn these on for all messages.
 You can use the 'Select default Slack notifications channel' dropdown to select which Slack channel your smart Slack notifications will be sent to.
 By default, notifications will be sent to the 'slackbot' direct message channel.

 Smart notifications will be sent when your recipient opens a message for the third time.
 Smart notifications will not be sent for any domains or recipients you have excluded from the live feed, to prevent you from getting notifications from your internal recipients.

-Turning off smart notifications by default will change the setting for future messages, but will not affect messages that have already been sent.
+Note: Turning off smart notifications by default will change the setting for future messages and messages sent prior to the setting being disabled.